 This entails the development of new forms of collaborations across diverse contexts and settings.
 A key to such collaborations is the role of people in the community and in how service users (individuals, carer and families) become engaged and empowered as an integral part of integrated community care delivery.

 The Transnational Forum on Integrated Community Care (TransForm) is a joint initiative of Foundations in and beyond Europe that aims to put the community at the centre of primary care and integrated care.
 It seeks to combine strengths-based and needs-based approaches to enabling communities to develop their own models of caring for their people.

-The first conference “Making the case for Integrated Community Care”, grounded in both evidence and practical experience, makes the compelling case for investment in integrated community care as a policy priority to support effective, high-quality and sustainable care.
-The conference will take place in Hamburg, Germany, on 24-25-26 September 2018.
+The first conference “Making the case for Integrated Community Care”, grounded in both evidence and practical experience, made the compelling case for investment in integrated community care as a policy priority to support effective, high-quality and sustainable care.
+The conference took place in Hamburg, Germany, on 24-25-26 September 2018.

-The conference “Towards people-driven care: engaging and empowering individuals, carers and families through integrated community care” focuses on examining the essential elements related to engaging and empowering people in the management of their own health and welfare in the context of where they live.
-This would include a focus on aspects that help people understand their talents and needs (e.g. health and care literacy, self-care, and access to health records).
+The conference “Towards people-driven care: engaging and empowering individuals, carers and families through integrated community care” focused on examining the essential elements related to engaging and empowering people in the management of their own health and welfare in the context of where they live.
+This includes a focus on aspects that help people understand their talents and needs (e.g. health and care literacy, self-care, and access to health records).

-The third conference “Building stronger communities through integrated community care” focuses on how to engage communities as pro-active co-producers of their health and how care systems can support an assets-based approach to community development.
-Specifically, the conference examines how to enable the participation and engagement of communities in decision-making, including an examination of responding to different cultural contexts and the building of social capital.
+The third conference “Building stronger communities through integrated community care” focused on how to engage communities as pro-active co-producers of their health and how care systems can support an assets-based approach to community development.
+Specifically, the conference examined how to enable the participation and engagement of communities in decision-making, including an examination of responding to different cultural contexts and the building of social capital.